openreplay/documentation/content/configuration/recordings-storage.md

 You must create the below buckets in your object storage service.
 Their names can be different, but we'll use the below references in the remainder of this section:
 - `openreplay-recordings`: where recordings will be persisted
-- `openreplay-assets`: where assets (css, fonts) will be copied
+- `openreplay-assets`: where assets (such as css and fonts) will be copied
 - `openreplay-sourcemaps`: for storing source maps (see [how to upload them](/installation/upload-sourcemaps))

 Now make sure to generate the appropriate access keys so OpenReplay backend can programmatically access these buckets.

 ### Update backend services

-Login to your OpenReplay instance and go to `openreplay/scripts/helm/app/` then update the variables in the `env` section for each of the below files:
+Login to your OpenReplay instance and go to `openreplay/scripts/helm/app/` then update the variables in the `env` section of each of the below files:

 1. `http.yaml`: